admin-shell-io/aasx-package-explorer/src/Notes_V3.md

   - Tests still unloaded
   - AasxSchema & AasxSchema.Tests

+* PR506 / Fix to incorrect language codes in langString menu
+  - XAML changes not applicable any more

 ## PRs to be integrated

 * from 10 Aug, some parts were already moved (Jui?), some parts not